Upgrading a certification signature from SHA1 to SHA256

 Error: 175 certificates have at least one issue

-As you can see, many invalid certificates may have accumulated over time.
-Now you could either nudge other people to update their certificate or, if the corresponding secret key material is availabe for you, you could fix it like shown above.
+As you can see in this example, many invalid certificates may have accumulated over time.
+To resolve that, you could either ask the respective owners to update their certificates, or if the corresponding secret key material is available to you, fix the certificates yourself using the --fix option described above.

 sq cert lint with certificates from gpg keyrings